dyltran/medical-appointments/README.md

 # Predicting Medical Appointment No-Shows With Machine Learning

 Analyzing medical appointment data from Brazil's Greater Vitória metropolitan area to predict patient no-shows.
 This project employs descriptive and predictive analytics to identify key factors influencing patient attendance, ultimately aiming to inform and improve healthcare delivery processes.
-All steps in the data pipeline can be viewed in this repository's **data_cleaning_and_exploration.ipynb** and **data_preprocessing_and_model_training**.
+All steps in the data pipeline can be viewed in this repository's **data_cleaning_and_exploration.ipynb** and **data_preprocessing_and_model_training.ipynb**.

 ![Alt text](images/vitoria.jpg)